 Susann Baez Ullberg

-associate senior lecturer at Department of Cultural Anthropology and Ethnology, Cultural Anthropology; Employees
+Associate senior lecturer/Assistant Professor at Department of Cultural Anthropology and Ethnology, Cultural Anthropology; Employees

 PhD in Social Anthropology, specializing on crisis, disaster and environmental anthropology with a regional focus on Latin America.